orjanbp/wc5etools/README.md

   Warcraft 5E Tools
 </h1>

 This is the Github repository for a collection of tools, all developed for an unofficial third-party *Warcraft* supplement for *Dungeons & Dragons 5th Edition*.
-Everything in the supplement is provided for free, as in "free beer", and everything in this toolset is open source for expansion and modification.
+Everything in the supplement is provided for free, and everything in this toolset is open source for expansion and modification.

 <p align="center">